doctrine/DoctrineBundle/Resources/doc/configuration.rst

                         # The name of a file containing the private key for the client SSL certificate.
                         sslkey:               ~

+                        # PostgreSQL specific (LIBPQ-CONNECT-SSLCRL).
+                        # The name of a file containing the SSL certificate revocation list (CRL).
+                        sslcrl:               ~

                         # Oracle specific (SERVER=POOLED).
 True to use a pooled server with the oci8/pdo_oracle driver
                         pooled:               ~